Supersenses Privacy Policy

 • Activation and use of sensory test kits

-• Any other interactive features or communications linked to this Policy
+• Any other interactive features, applications, or communications linked to this Policy

 • Offline interactions where you voluntarily provide information to us